ivanklimberg/nivii-challenge/README.md

 DB_PORT=3306 # KEEP THE PORT 3306, THIS ONE WILL BE THE EXPOSED ONE BY THE DB CONTAINER DB_USER= # THE ROOT DB USER
-DB_PASSWORD= # THE ROOT DB PASSWORD, SAME AS THE FIRST .ENV DATABASE= # THE DATABASE NAME, SAME AS THE FIRST .ENV
+DB_PASSWORD= # THE ROOT DB PASSWORD, SAME AS THE FIRST .ENV DATABASE=nivii_challenge # THE DATABASE NAME, SAME AS THE FIRST .ENV

 LOG_LEVEL=INFO #CHANGE TO DEBUG FOR ADDITIONAL LOGS
 ```